 Food and stories, central elements in human life, have been intertwined for millennia.
-Your grandmother’s recipes likely came down to you rolled in anecdotes.
-Family events and festivals bring mount-watering food and memorable stories together.
+Your grandmother’s recipes were likely handed down to you rolled in anecdotes.
+Family events and festivals bring together mount-watering food and memorable stories.
 India, a land that created a complex, varied and delicious cuisine, is equally rich in stories and culture.

-Among the stories I tell is the legend of the Hindu Goddess of Nourishment, Annapurna.
-A romantic tale of a godly couple, Parvati and Shiva, it contains a lesson.
-And there’s many more tales to be told, curated and created: informative and real, ancient and fabulous, contemporary and compelling.
+Among the stories I tell is the legend of Annapurna, the Hindu Goddess of Nourishment.
+It is a romantic tale of a quarrelsome, godly couple, Parvati and Shiva, & the story of a woman with superpowers.
+There are many more stories…

 My book “Bombay Wali and other stories” set in India, inevitably mentions food as well.